rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ### 4. Azure Data factory pipeline monitoring

- * The data factory pipeline is created in Azure Data Factory and can be monitored as below :
+ The data factory pipeline will be created in Azure Data Factory and can be monitored as below :

  ![image](https://user-images.githubusercontent.com/62351942/78946760-6fe27e00-7a78-11ea-915e-e716fb1d1c78.png)